 Courts will extend their CMS platforms with modular components to satisfy new business functions to help courts modernize and satisfy user and performance requirements.
 CMS providers already provide open APIs and partner with third-party software providers to offer add-on components.
 But as new CMS applications with component-level architecture are introduced, current CMS products will have to re-engineer their applications to compete and agilely respond to court requirements, or they are destined to become legacy applications for archival purposes.

-Stay tuned.
-Part II will put the ACM in JTC’s Court Technology Framework, discuss the benefits and burdens of a component architecture, and relay some lessons learned from enterprise computing.
+Check out Part II of this blog series, which puts the ACM in JTC’s Court Technology Framework, discusses the benefits and burdens of a component architecture, and relays some lessons learned from enterprise computing.